MtDNA control region: Endurance study

 mtDNA control region haplotypes have been linked with endurance capacity in human subjects.
 A 2002 study sequenced the control region of 55 subjects and compared their haplotype with the increase in VO2 max after an eight-week training program.
-They found that different haplotypes were significantly linked with the subjects' endurance.
+An increase in VO2 max suggests that the subjects' bodies were more efficient at using oxygen compared to before.
+Therefore, they found that different haplotypes were significantly linked with the subjects' endurance.
 It was speculated that this was because the control region affects replication and transcription in the mitochondria.